 Our beautiful and unique setting is like going to the park.
 Our pool was custom designed for teaching lessons.
 We are enclosed for the cooler months and always keep the water at a perfect teaching temperature of 91º.
-We have heated and private changing rooms and showers areas for the comfort of our students.
+We have heated and private changing rooms and shower areas for the comfort of our students.

 About Our Water: Salt Generator System & Ultraviolet Sanitizer